emi-lex/methylation_jb/README.md

 python3 code/inpute_horvath_features.py <file_path>
 ```

-The script imputes Horvath's markers and saves them in data/horvath_features.tsv.
+The script imputes Horvath's markers and saves them in `data/horvath_features.tsv`.
 The input file should contain markers as rows and samples as columns.
 The mathylation values must be in range from 0 to 100.
 The output file contains only Horvath's markers, which are ranged from 0 to 1.

 ## Abstract

-DNA methylation, an essential epigenetic modification, plays a crucial role in gene reg-
-ulation and various biological processes.
+DNA methylation, an essential epigenetic modification, plays a crucial role in gene regulation and various biological processes.
 However, DNA methylation datasets often
 contain missing values, which present challenges for subsequent analysis.
-Missing val-
-ues reduce the accuracy of methylation clocks, which are predictive models utilized to
+Missing values reduce the accuracy of methylation clocks, which are predictive models utilized to
 estimate biological age based on DNA methylation patterns.
-Accordingly, this thesis fo-
-cuses on suggesting and implementing an imputation algorithm to address the problem
+Accordingly, this thesis focuses on suggesting and implementing an imputation algorithm to address the problem
 of missing values.

 Four imputation algorithms, named nbp, methyLImp, cytosine mean, and people
 mean, were evaluated for missing value imputation.
-MethyLImp consistently outper-
-formed other methods in terms of accuracy and efficiency, offering a robust solution for
+MethyLImp consistently outperformed other methods in terms of accuracy and efficiency, offering a robust solution for
 restoring missing values.

-Furthermore, methylation clocks, which predict chronological age based on DNA methy-
-lation patterns, were estimated using combination algorithms such as cytosine mean +
+Furthermore, methylation clocks, which predict chronological age based on DNA methylation patterns, were estimated using combination algorithms such as cytosine mean +
 nbp, people mean + nbp, nbp + nbp, and methyLImp + nbp.
 MethyLImp + nbp exhibited
 superior performance, emphasizing the significance of incorporating methyLImp in the
 imputation process for accurate age estimation.

-By conducting multiple launches of the evaluation process, the study ensured the robust-
-ness and consistency of the methylation clocks with usage of combination algorithms,
+By conducting multiple launches of the evaluation process, the study ensured the robustness and consistency of the methylation clocks with usage of combination algorithms,
 enhancing the reliability of the results.

 The proposed algorithm offers a robust DNA methylation imputation approach, enabling